Kyren223/Kyren223/README.md

 - 💬 Ask me about **Rust, Compilers, Kotlin, Java and Minecraft plugin development**

 - 📫 How to reach me **Kyren223 on discord, or mail ulmliad223@gmail.com**

+## Projects
+- [Trident](https://github.com/Kyren223/Trident) - an open source IntelliJ IDE plugin to improve navigation efficiency, inspired by the nvim plugin [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2).
+- [Kapi](https://discord.gg/3vcQNZA8zC) - a Minecraft plugins framework which aim to turn Minecraft into a Game Engine by providing a wide range of utilities and functionality. examples include a Particle system, imrpoved Tasks, Math utilities, type-safe commands and more to come.
+- [Krypton](https://github.com/Kyren223/Krypton) (WIP) - a compiler written in Rust, for a language I called "Krypton", mostly for education purposes.
+The source code is being parsed and turned into into bytecode which is then executed by a virtual machine.

+## Goals
+TODO

 ## Skills & Experience
 ### Education